A quick tour of HDclust

 Train an HMM-VB model with unknown variable block structure

 If a variable block structure is unknown, one can search for it with hmmvbTrain() function.
 The search is performed by a greedy algorithm.
 Thus multiple permutations of variables are needed for the best estimation of the variable block structure.
 With many permutations, the search becomes a time-consuming process, and to accelerate it, we advice to use as many cores as your machine has.
-This is done with parameter nthread, which we set to 4 in the example below, since our machine has 4 cores.
+This is done with parameter nthread.

 data("sim2")